aspose-email/Aspose.Email-Documentation/en/cpp/developer-guide/working-with-outlook-items/creating-and-saving-msg-files/_index.md

 ---
-title: Creating and Saving Outlook MSG files using C++ Email API
+title: Create and Save Outlook MSG files using C++ Email API
-ArticleTitle: Creating and Saving Outlook MSG files using C++ Email API
+ArticleTitle: Create and Save Outlook MSG files
 linktitle: Creating and Saving MSG files
 type: docs
 weight: 10
 url: /cpp/creating-and-saving-msg-files/
-description: C++ Email Parser API supports creating Outlook message MSG files with attachments, RTF body, and save message in draft status.
+description: Learn how to create, save, and customize Outlook MSG files in C++, including adding attachments, using RTF bodies, saving drafts, and managing body compression.
 ---

-## **Creating and Saving MSG Files**
-Aspose.Email supports creating Outlook message (MSG) files.
-This article explains how to:

-- Create MSG messages.
-- Create MSG messages with attachments.
-- Create a MSG message with an RTF body.
-- Save a message as draft.
-- Work with body compression.
+**Aspose.Email for C++** allows developers to programmatically create, modify, and save Outlook MSG files with full control over message properties and formatting.
+You can generate MSG messages from scratch, add attachments, use rich text (RTF) bodies, save drafts, and optimize message size using body compression options.

-### **Creating and Saving Outlook Messages**
+## **Create and Save Outlook Messages**

-The MailMessage class has the Save() method that can save Outlook MSG files to disk or stream.
-The code snippets below create an instance of the MailMessage class, set properties like from, to, subject and body.
-The Save() method takes the file name as an argument.
-In addition, the Outlook Messages can be created with a compressed RTF body using the MapiConversionOptions.
-To set up, create a new Windows application and add a reference to the Aspose.Email dll into the project.
+The [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) class provides the `Save()` method to save MSG files to disk or stream.
+You can define the sender, recipients, subject, and body, and then convert the message into the Outlook MSG format using the [MapiMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_message/) class.

-1. Create a new instance of the MailMessage class and set the From, To, Subject and Body properties.
-1. Call the MailMessage class FromMailMessage method which accepts object of the MailMessage type.
-The FromMailMessage() method converts the MailMessage into a MailMessage (MSG).
-1. Call the MapiMessage.Save() method to save the MSG file.

-Write the following code in the click event of the button control of the Windows application.
+The following code sample demonstrates how to create a simple email message by setting the sender, recipient, subject, and body, then convert this email message into a MAPI message compatible with Outlook, and finally save it as an MSG file.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-CreatingAndSavingOutlookMessages-CreatingAndSavingOutlookMessages.cpp" >}}

-### **Creating MSG Files With RTF Body**
+## **Create MSG Files with RTF Body**
-You can also create Outlook Message (MSG) files with rich text (RTF) bodies with Aspose.Email.
-The RTF body supports text formatting.
-Create one by setting the MailMessage.HtmlBody property.
-When you convert a MailMessage instance into a MailMessage instance, the HTML body is converted into RTF.
-This way, the formatting of the email body is preserved.

-The following example creates an MSG file with an RTF body.
-There is one heading, bold and underline formatting applied in the HTML body.
-This formatting is retained when the HTML is converted into RTF.
+Outlook messages support **Rich Text Format (RTF)** bodies that retain advanced text formatting such as bold, underline, and headings.
+Aspose.Email automatically converts the `HtmlBody` of a `MailMessage` into RTF when saving as MSG, preserving all formatting.

+The following code sample demonstrates how to create an email message with an HTML-formatted body, including headers and styled text, then convert this email into a MAPI Outlook message, and save it as an MSG file.
+This allows generating Outlook-compatible email files that preserve rich text formatting using Aspose.Email.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-CreatingMSGFilesWithRTFBody-CreatingMSGFilesWithRTFBody.cpp" >}}

-### **Saving Message in Draft Status**
+## **Save a Message in Draft Status**

-Emails are saved as drafts when someone has started editing them but wants to return to them to complete them later.
-Aspose.Email supports saving email message in draft status by setting a message flag.
-Below is the sample code to save an Outlook email message (MSG) as a draft.
+You can mark a message as **draft** by setting the appropriate flag before saving it as MSG.
+Drafts can later be reopened and edited.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-SavingMessageInDraftStatus-SavingMessageInDraftStatus.cpp" >}}

-### **Implications of Body Compression**
+## **Optimizing with Body Compression**

-The RTF body compression method can be used to generate a smaller size MSG.
-However, this results in slower speed.
-To creating messages with improved speed, set the flag to false.
-This flag, in turn, has effect on the created PSTs: smaller MSG files results in smaller PST, and large MSG files returns in slower PST creation.
+Aspose.Email provides body compression for MSG files through the [MapiConversionOptions](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_conversion_options/) class.
+Enabling compression creates smaller MSG and PST files but can slightly slow down processing.

+The following code sample demonstrates how to load an existing email message from a file, create conversion options with body compression enabled, and convert the loaded [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) to a [MapiMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_message/) format using these options.
+This process optimizes the email body size during conversion for better handling within Outlook message files.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-SetBodyCompression-SetBodyCompression.cpp" >}}

+* **UseBodyCompression = true** → smaller file size, slower performance.
+* **UseBodyCompression = false** → faster conversion, larger output.